12xsunx12/a--visualizer/README.md

 ---
 ### Project Desc:

-A* (A-Star), is a pathfinding algorithem that computes the shortest distance between two points in a world space.
+A* (A-Star), is a pathfinding algorithem that computes the shortest distance between two points in a world space using "manhatten-distance" and "heuristics".

+Here is a youtube video to explain it quickly: https://www.youtube.com/watch?v=71CEj4gKDnE

 On a 2-D plane within the Unreal Engine, the goal of this project was to create a graphical representation of the A* algorithem finding that shortest path between two points and you get to watch it do that!